waveform80/pemmican/docs/development.rst

 tox setup *should* work with the version of tox shipped with Ubuntu Focal, but more features (like parallel test execution) are available with later versions.

-For example, to execute the test suite under tox, skipping interpreter versions which are not installed:
+For example, to execute the test suite under tox:

 .. code-block:: console

-    $ tox -s
+    $ tox

 To execute the test suite under all installed interpreter versions in parallel, using as many parallel tasks as there are CPUs, then displaying a combined